awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-vpclink.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `TargetArns`  <a name="cfn-apigateway-vpclink-targetarns"></a>
-The ARNs of network load balancers of the VPC targeted by the VPC link\.
+The Arns of network load balancers of the VPC targeted by the VPC link\.
 The network load balancers must be owned by the same AWS account of the API owner\.
 *Required*: Yes
 List of *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)